• Skip to primary navigation

 • Mushrooms Not Browning: Don't overcrowd the pan; cook in batches if needed and use high enough heat.

-This particular pan is made by Lodge and it has sleek design most cast iron pans lack and is 12 inches in diameter!
-If it's unavailable, you can also use this 12 inch skillet.
-Do you realize how roomy those skillets are?
-Inexpensive, no chemicals, easy to use both on stove top and in the oven.
-They are my favorite skillets for those reasons.
+This cast iron Lodge skillet has sleek design most cast iron pans lack and is 12 inches in diameter!
+If it's unavailable, you can also use this 12 inch stainless steel skillet.
+Make sure your cast iron skillet is properly seasoned.

 The secret is the meat thermometer.
 The fear of underdone pork is real but can be overcome.